brevzin/brevzin.github.io/_posts/2021-11-21-conditional-members.md

 };
 ```

-We can just use `if` at class scope to declare a conditional member variable (no need to come up with a workaround for how to declare the type of `current_` such that it's empty, we can directly use the type that we want for the member everywhere - including its initializer):
+We could just use `if` at class scope to declare a conditional member variable (no need to come up with a workaround for how to declare the type of `current_` such that it's empty, we can directly use the type that we want for the member everywhere - including its initializer):

 ```cpp
 template <input_range V>